 Applicants are reminded that all IHBG requirements apply to the commitment or use of both IHBG and non-IHBG funds in a leveraged project.
-Federal sources are only allowed to be used as leveraging if permitted by a program's authorizing statute.
+Other Federal sources are only allowed to be used as leveraging if permitted by the statutory authorities governing the other Federal source.

-The applicant must submit the following firm commitment documents with the application:
+The applicant must submit the appropriate firm commitment documents with the application: